 This is a problem I see on a regular basis when I'm delivering workshops and seminars to coaches working in the fitness profession.

-Today – I just have to complete an internet search and I have more information than I know what to do.
+Today I just have to complete an internet search and I have more information than I know what to do with.
 I think I know it all!

-Big problem – free access to loads of information can give you an ‘illusion of understanding’ – it’s easy to get a general grasp, but when pushed by my son Joe – you realise that you don’t UNDERSTAND the subject at all.
+Free access to loads of information can give you an 'illusion of understanding'.
+It's easy to get a general grasp, but when pushed by my son Joe you realise that you don't UNDERSTAND the subject at all.